-Beaten a long way when 8th last season bit he did travel well until his stamina gave way half a mile out.
-That was on heavy and its not going to be as testing this year.
-Add to that he carries 15lb less and this time has the assistance in the saddle of Rachael Blackmore who has been on board for six of his seven starts since last years race.
+Beaten a long way when 8th last season but he did travel well until his stamina gave way half a mile out.
+That was heavy and it’s not going to be as testing this year.
+Add to that he carries 15lb less and this time has the assistance in the saddle of Rachael Blackmore who has been on board for six of his seven starts since last year’s race.
 Could she become the first woman to win the National?
 Probably not, but stranger things have happened.

 Walk in the Mill – 28/1, this Stallion has winning form at Aintree in his pedigree from his sire.
 He has posted premier speed ratings at Aintree previously.
 Boasts a jockey with a good course record.
 The farther this horse runs, the better he gets.